JorritScholten/BieleVote/documentation/README.md

 ### Administrator user

 A user who has the power to create and delete user accounts.
-Publish items in the rewards shop and see the current orders from the reward shop, and has an entrance to a dashboard of all the results of project ideas.
+Publish items in the rewards shop and see the history of orders from the reward shop, and has an entrance to a dashboard of all the results of project ideas.

 |      Word/phrase      | Definition                                                                       |